Learning Attribute-aware Representations for Few-shot Scene Text Segmentation: Conclusion

 \section{Conclusion}

-In this paper, we propose the first few-shot learning method named TSAL for scene text segmentation and investigate an effective method to integrate CLIP's prior information into the text segmentation task.
-Our method consists of the visual-guided branch and the adaptive prompt-guided branch.
-The visual-guided branch is used to extract foreground and background features and store them, which are used for feature matching with query image to locate the text regions.
-In the adaptive prompt-guided branch, we employ effective adaptive prompt templates to capture various text attributes.
-We propose Adaptive Feature Alignment module~(AFA) to enable adaptive prompts capture distinctive text features and complex background distribution.
-TSAL is simple and efficient.
-Experimental results show that our method achieves state-of-the-art performance on publicly available text segmentation datasets.
+We propose TSAL, the first few-shot scene text segmentation method that effectively incorporates CLIP's prior knowledge.
+TSAL consists of a visual-guided branch and an adaptive prompt-guided branch.
+The visual-guided branch extracts and stores foreground/background features for query matching, while the adaptive branch uses prompt templates and our Adaptive Feature Alignment~(AFA) module to capture diverse text attributes and complex backgrounds.
+TSAL is simple yet effective, achieving state-of-the-art results on public text segmentation benchmarks.